dopedao/RYO/README.md

 of starting amount e.g., 10,000, then sets the flag to )
 - Create caps on maximum parameters (40 location_ids, 10k user_ids, 10 item_ids)
 - User authentication.
 E.g., signature verification.
+- Apply modifiers to the events based on the held-items scores (`mappings/thingxyz_score.csv`).
+    - Run: Shoes and vehicle scores.
+    - Fight: Weapon score.
+    - Bribe: Necklace and Ring score.
+- More testing of held-item binary encoding implementation in `UserRegistry`

 Maybe tasks: